rodgau/chibi-XSIM/README.md

 [![XSimCTRL Demo](http://img.youtube.com/vi/bQH6uieXrV4/0.jpg)](http://www.youtube.com/watch?v=bQH6uieXrV4)

 ### Generic Data Loggers ###
-*chibi-XSIM* also supports most third party data loggers with its ability to output serial data streams describing the performance of your running motion simulator.
+*chibi-XSIM* also supports most third party data loggers with its ability to stream serial data output describing the performance of your running motion simulator.
 The free version of *DAQFactory Express*, for example, is ideal for this and has been used with success.

 # Disclaimer #
 Please be cautious with the use of this very experimental software.
 I offer no claims as to the suitability **or the safety** of the firmware provided here in *chibi-XSIM*.

 Is it buggy?
 Quite probably.

 Does it work?
-Yes, but not a single motion simulator has been made with it yet, so...
+Yes, but not a single motion simulator has been made with it yet that I'm aware of, so...

 Could it hurt you? **Yes!**